chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_tag_delete.rst

 This argument does not have any argument-specific options.

-For example:
+**Examples**

+To delete tags named "denver" and "phoenix", enter:

 .. code-block:: bash

-   $ knife tag delete node tag1 tag2 tag3
+   $ knife tag delete node denver phoenix

 Type ``Y`` to confirm a deletion.